-- The lightest weight option at about half the price of suspension frames.
+- The lightest option and about half the price of suspension frames.

-- The features built into frameless bags are usually all about efficiency; if you don’t want to take off your pack and stop for snacks, map checks, etc. many cottage industry companies have good options.
+- The features built into frameless packs are usually all about efficiency; if you don’t want to have to take off your pack for snacks, map checks, etc. many cottage industry companies have good options.

 - The lack of frame allows more freedom of movement.

-- Being a smaller profile, navigating certain terrain or tree blow downs is easier with a frameless pack.
+- Navigating certain terrain or tree blowdowns is easier with a frameless pack.

 Cons for Frameless Packs:

-- If you haven’t been able to shave your base weight below at least 12lbs, a frameless pack is probably going to be uncomfortable after a few days.
+- If you haven’t been able to shave your base weight (aka all gear, not including food, fuel and other consumables) below at least 12 lbs, a frameless pack is probably going to be uncomfortable after a few days.

-- Space can be limited, making longer food carries or bear canister requirements an issue if not planned for.
+- Space can be limited, making longer food carries or bear canister requirements an issue.